Adult Christian Formation

 We gather regularly for discussion of a wide variety of topics; our current and upcoming offerings are listed below.
 All are welcome!

-2025-2026 Adult Forums
+2025-2026 Faith Forums

-January 11: Inclusive Language & Worship at St. Paul’s: A Community Conversation, led by Rev. Dr. Elise Feyerherm (11:45 am - 12:45 pm, Lichtenberger Room)
+January 25: Inclusive Language & Worship at St. Paul’s: A Community Conversation, led by Rev. Dr. Elise Feyerherm (11:45 am - 12:45 pm, Lichtenberger Room) Come for a parish-wide conversation on inclusive language in our worship at St. Paul’s.
+Rev. Feyerherm, who is an expert in liturgy, will help provide the theological framework and facilitate the conversation.

-April 12: Creating a Trauma-Informed Sacred Space: Conversation with Rev. Julia Matallana author of Sanctuary of Healing: Transforming Churches into Trauma-Informed Spaces (11:45 am - 12:45 pm, Lichtenberger Room)
+April 12: Creating a Trauma-Informed Sacred Space: Conversation with Rev. Julia Matallana author of Sanctuary of Healing: Transforming Churches into Trauma-Informed Spaces (11:45 am - 12:45 pm, Lichtenberger Room) Join Rev. Matallana for this special discussion of how churches can transform their sanctuaries into a trauma-informed sacred space that facilitates healing.

 Intro to Episcopal Tradition Class